wpbindt/wpbindt.github.io/_posts/2024-03-06-git-commit-fix-tests.markdown

 I don't know who came up with this definition, but I learned it at [this][coupling-definition] talk by Kent Beck.
 There's also a chapter outlining this definition in his book _Tidy First?_

 ## Coupling and automated tests
 Let's see what this definition means for automated tests.
-It follows from the definition that `git commit -m 'fix test x'` after making a change `d` to some component `f` is a consequence of `f` being coupled to test x with respect to d.
+It follows from the definition that `git commit -m 'fix test x'` after making a change `d` to some component `f` is a consequence of `f` being coupled to test `x` with respect to `d`.

 Sometimes this coupling is inevitable, and completely justified.
 For example, suppose `f` is a function which prints "hello world" to stdout, and suppose we have a test `test_that_f_prints_hello_world` which tests that it does.
 Then changing `f` to print "schmooby dooby" instead of "hello world" better force use to change the assert in `test_that_f_prints_hello_world` as well.
 That is, `f` is coupled to `test_that_f_prints_hello_world` with respect to changes in the string `f` prints to stdout, and that's inevitable, and I'm okay with that.
 The behavior of `f` changed, and the test which checks the behavior of `f` failed; that's just your test suite working as intended.